-Data manipulation, analysis and data management combine with scientific methods, processes, and systems to extract knowledge or insights from large amounts of data
+Data Science is a complex function, where data manipulation, analysis and data management combine with scientific methods, processes, and systems to extract knowledge or insights from large amounts of data

 The phrase “data science” is akin to the proverbial elephant and the eight blind men – each one imagining what an “elephant” is by what he feels in the small area to which he has access.
 For some, data science is statistical analysis on a large scale, to others it is a heightened form of data analysis that uses unstructured as well as structured data, and to another group it may be a combination of statistics and business rules.
 Actually, data science is all of these activities and more, and it has been in existence for much longer than most information management professionals realize.